NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 The diagram omits methods and attributes irrelevant to the relationship between the classes.
 Notice that the `CarPark` class has a `register` method that allows it to register sensors and displays.

-Notice also that displays and sensors reference a car park and a car park references displays.
-This kind of two-way relationship is not always advisable.
+Notice also that displays and sensors reference a car park, and a car park references displays.
+This kind of two-way relationship is only sometimes advisable.
 But for this project, it is acceptable.

 ### Implement methods for the CarPark class